Mike van Duivenbode

-Mike van Duivenbode (born 4 January 1999) is a Dutch professional darts player who plays in Professional Darts Corporation (PDC) events.
+Mike van Duivenbode (born 4 January 1999) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.

 Career

 In 2017 he won two Development Tour events, in which he beat Dimitri Van den Bergh 5–3 and Adam Hunt 5–0 in the respective finals.

 He won a PDC Tour Card at the second day of the 2019 European Q-School by beating Madars Razma 5–4 in the final, which coincidentally came on his 20th birthday.